MattHill-2025/Assessment-debugging/README.md

 ## Programmer Assessment Q4

+- Numbered steps
+- Code blocks for commands
+- Inline emphasis for `y` and file names
+- Clickable link to your local host

 This repository contains a broken web app built with Dash.
 Please follow the tasks below.

 Tasks: